Rodgerskc/KeySmasher/README.md

 Press the Start button to begin spamming.

-Press the Stop button to stop spamming keys.
+Press the Stop button to stop spamming.

     Start and Stop are the same button, this tells you whether or not it is running.